 General teaching and learning interests:

 Thomas has supervised and examined a range of research and degree students.
-He invites potential students, whether considering MPhil or PhD, to discuss proposals for study in areas related to his own research interests, including Practice as Research projects.
+He invites potential students, whether considering MPhil or PhD, to discuss proposals for study in areas related to his own research and specialist teaching interests, including Practice as Research projects.

 Thomas John Bacon's main focus is upon novel applications of phenomenology to the study of performance art, specifically body art, a form which has undergone limited phenomenological analysis in existing scholarship.
 Analysing the Being of the performance artist in the process of performative action, where the material is their own, “lived body” (Merleau-Ponty 2002), focusing on how their presence is perceived, produced and experienced through spectator, space, and artist.